SYK-08/nuttx/README.md

        * Copy `boards/<arch-name>/<chip-name>/<board-name>/scripts/Make.def`
          to `{TOPDIR}/Make.defs`

-         Make.defs describes the rules needed by your tool chain to compile and link code.
+         Make.defs describes the rules needed by your toolchain to compile and link code.
 You may need to modify this file to match the specific needs of your toolchain.
 NOTE that a configuration may have its own unique Make.defs file in its configuration directory or